 The Sony a6000 is a good budget option and offers high-quality HD recording.

 The Sony Alpha series of cameras are some of the best mirrorless cameras available, and the Sony a6000 is a powerful Alpha model that is great for budget filmmaking.
-Yes, it’s a slightly older model and there are newer options like the a6400, but a combination of functionality and price keep it toward the top of this list.
+Yes, it’s a slightly older model and there are newer options like the a6400, but a combination of functionality and price keeps it toward the top of this list.

 The a6000 features a compact design that’s ideal for filmmaking on the go.
 You can easily transport your a6000 whether that’s in luggage, in a backpack, or even around your neck.